wecodemore/wpstarter/docs/02-Environment-Variables.md

 Finally, not being code they don't need to be kept under version control, avoiding the issue to keep "secrets" under version control.

 It is undeniable that to set the values on the "bare environment" could be quite cumbersome.
-This is why mane applications and tools support "env files".
+This is why many applications and tools support "env files".

+In the rest of the documentation we will refer to "actual environment" to mean variables set on the server itself, to distinguish from variables set by parsing env files.

 ## Introducing env files

-An env file is nothing else than a shell script file what does not contain any command, but only variables.
+An env file is nothing else than a shell script file that does not contain any command, but only variables.

 ```shell
 HELLO="Hello"